Carl Gustaf Emil Mannerheim

 Accordingly, after the Soviet Union invaded Finland in November 1939 in what became the Winter War, Mannerheim replaced President Kyösti Kallio as commander-in-chief, and occupied the post for the next five years.
 He became a unifying symbol of the war effort and part of the core leadership of the country.
 He personally participated in the planning of Operation Barbarossa and led the Finnish Defence Forces in an invasion of the Soviet Union alongside Nazi Germany known as the Continuation War (1941–1944).
-As a representative of Finland, Mannerheim refused to deport Finnish Jews to Nazi Germany during the Holocaust.
 In 1944, when the prospect of Nazi Germany's defeat in World War II became clear, the Parliament of Finland unanimously appointed Mannerheim as the President, and he oversaw peace negotiations with the Soviet Union and the United Kingdom, leading to the Lapland War.
 Already in declining health, he resigned the presidency in 1946 and spent much of his remaining life in a sanatorium in Switzerland, where he wrote his memoirs, and where he died in 1951.

 Participants in a Finnish survey taken 53 years after his death voted Mannerheim the greatest Finn of all time.
 During his own lifetime he became, alongside Jean Sibelius, the best-known Finnish personage at home and abroad.
-According to historian Tuomas Tepora^{[fi]}, a cult of personality began to be built around Mannerheim after the civil war.
+According to historian Tuomas Tepora,^{[fi]} a cult of personality began to be built around Mannerheim after the civil war.

-Given the broad recognition in Finland and elsewhere of his unparalleled role in establishing and later preserving Finland's independence from the Soviet Union, Mannerheim has long been referred to as the father of modern Finland, and the New York Times called the Finnish capital Helsinki's Mannerheim Museum, memorializing the leader's life and times, "the closest thing there is to a [Finnish] national shrine".
+Given the broad recognition in Finland and elsewhere of his unparalleled role in establishing and later preserving Finland's independence from the Soviet Union, Mannerheim has long been referred to as the father of modern Finland, and The New York Times called the Finnish capital Helsinki's Mannerheim Museum, memorializing the leader's life and times, "the closest thing there is to a [Finnish] national shrine".

 Early life and military career

 Name

-Carl was a common name in Mannerheim's family, and he was known by his middle name Gustaf.
+As Carl was a common name in Mannerheim's family, he was known by his middle name Gustaf.
 Because he disliked his third name, Emil, he wrote his signature as C. G. Mannerheim, or simply Mannerheim.
 He often signed letters as Field Marshal G. Mannerheim, Field Marshal Mannerheim or G. Mannerheim.

-During his career in the Russian military, he was known as Gustav Karlovich Mannergeim (Густав Карлович Маннергейм) or Karl Gustovich (Карл Густафович) in official documents, and while serving as Regent of Finland, he used the finnicised form of his name, Kustaa Mannerheim, but later abandoned it.
+During his career in the Russian military, he was known as Gustav Karlovich Mannergeim (Густав Карлович Маннергейм; briefly also as Karl Gustafovich, Карл Густафович) in official documents, and while serving as Regent of Finland, he used the finnicised form of his name, Kustaa Mannerheim, but later abandoned it.
 His first names are most commonly shortened as C. G. E., as reflected on his tombstone.

 In a military fashion, he often signed military documents by just his military rank and surname.